Cade83/SimsOfStoriesWiki/content/Mai Legacy/ML Sims/Gen 2/James Mai.md

 > ![[1.6.6 v2.png]]
 > James argues with Jacuqes, and Akira has to step in.

 As James's friendship with Akira grew, he attracted the attention of [[Jacques Villareal]], Akira's husband.
 Jacques felt a growing sense of jealousy when it came to James's closeness to Akira, and James did himself no favors by standing up to Jacques in an argument.
 Swearing vengeance on James, Jacques cooked up a plot to break into James's house and steal his legacy armor, but his failure to account for James's floor plan led to Jacques ending up trapped in James's house and facing a very public arrest.
 James threw a house party he had been planning on throwing later the same day to prove that he was unshaken, and befriended two of Susan's friends- [[Penny Pizzazz]] and [[Eliza Pancakes]].
+Eliza insisted that James and Susan were a perfect match, a cry that was later echoed by Akira and Penny regularly.

 > [!caption|left]
 > ![[1.6.9 v2.png]]